 - Keep all devices in public places, like the kitchen or family room.
 This will help you keep track of which apps and programs your child uses and when.

 - Choose high-quality content.
 It can help your child learn life skills and succeed in school.
 But be aware that much content is not high-quality, even if it's labelled "educational."
 Some content is violent, and some is designed to keep children glued to their screens.
-The Family Media Plan app has links that can help you find high-quality content.

 - Promote good sleep.
 Keep screens out of bedrooms and turned off 1 hour before bedtime.
 Screens can distract children from going to sleep on time.
 The blue light from screens interferes with sound sleep.
 And violent or exciting video games or shows can keep children awake.
 Try having a basket or bin away from bedrooms where kids can put their cell phones, laptops, and tablets so they don't use them in bed.